 Getting Ready for Water Transfers!
 Santa Cruz and Soquel Creek Water District have signed a 5 year contract for Santa Cruz to transfer water to Soquel Creek at the rate of up to 200 million gallons during Winter and Spring.
 The Soquel Creek Water District is...read more

 As summer winds down, we can look at the water consumption in Santa Cruz and Soquel Creek for 2016.
-There is officially “no drought” in Santa Cruz while Soquel Creek is in a stage 3 drought emergency caused by years of overdraft to the groundwater basin....read more
+There is officially "no drought" in Santa Cruz while Soquel Creek is in a stage 3 drought emergency caused by years of overdraft to the groundwater basin.
+Both Santa...read more